認識我們

 2017

-Delta together with the Central Weather Bureau (CWB), Taiwan Architecture & Building Center (TABC), and International Climate Development Institute (ICDI), developed the "Green BIM Microclimate Data Platform", to provide the third Typical meteorological year (TMY3) information collected from weather stations.
+Delta together with the Central Weather Administration (CWA), Taiwan Architecture & Building Center (TABC), and International Climate Development Institute (ICDI), developed the "Green BIM Microclimate Data Platform", to provide the third Typical meteorological year (TMY3) information collected from weather stations.
 It converted the historical weather information of the densely populated areas in Taiwan for nearly 20 years in the past (1998-2016) into the weather parameters and data formats compatible with Building Information Modeling (BIM), further allowing architects to build more energy-efficient buildings.
-In the first phase of the project, we accomplished the data format establishment of TMY3 information from the 13 stations that cover the major metropolitan areas in Taiwan, and parameters included sunlight, wind speed, temperature, humidity, precipitation, etc.
+In the first phase of the project, we accomplished the data format establishment of TMY3 information from the 13 stations that cover the major metropolitan areas in Taiwan, and parameters included sunlight, wind speed, temperature, humidity, precipitation, etc. As of 2025, the platform has accumulated 1,816 registered users and 39,504 total page views, and has been widely applied in both educational and professional settings to support energy-efficient building design.

 2020